 The absolute performance standards established for giant kelp area and fish standing stock are evaluated on a cumulative basis in which full compensation is based on mitigation for total losses rather than for annualized losses.
-In this case the area of giant kelp and the standing stock of fish is measured each year and the annual total for each is added to the cumulative total of previous years.
+In this case, the area of giant kelp and the standing stock of fish are measured each year and the annual total for each is added to the cumulative total of previous years.
 Each standard is evaluated independently, and their mitigation requirement is fulfilled when their cumulative total equals the target value (150 acres for kelp and 28 tons for fish standing stock) x the total years of operation of SONGS Units 2 and 3 (= 32).
-Using this approach, the mitigation requirement for giant kelp area will have been fulfilled when the cumulative kelp area provided by the Wheeler North Reef equals 4800 acres (i.e., 150 acres x 32 years).
-Similarly, the mitigation requirement for reef fish standing stock will have been fulfilled when the Wheeler North Reef's cumulative fish standing stock reaches 896 tons (i.e. 28 tons x 32 years).
+Using this approach, the mitigation requirement for giant kelp area will have been fulfilled when the cumulative kelp area provided by Wheeler North Reef equals 4800 acres (i.e., 150 acres x 32 years).
+Similarly, the mitigation requirement for reef fish standing stock will have been fulfilled when Wheeler North Reef's cumulative fish standing stock reaches 896 tons (i.e., 28 tons x 32 years).

-In 2020 the Wheeler North Reef earned credit for 4 acres of giant kelp for a cumulative total of 38 acres and 22 tons of reef fish for a cumulative total of 40 tons.
-It needs an additional 4762 acres of kelp credit and 856 tons of fish standing stock credit to fulfill these two mitigation requirements.
+In 2021, Wheeler North Reef earned credit for 47 acres of giant kelp for a cumulative total of 87 acres and 28 tons of reef fish for a cumulative total of 68 tons (Table 7.1.2b).
+It needs an additional 4713 acres of kelp credit and 828 tons of fish standing stock credit to fulfill these two mitigation requirements.